gerasiov/ofxstatement-seb/README.rst

 =============

 There is only one configuration option ``brief``.
-Turn it on if you want to parse description and replace it with the actuall card description while stripping off any know additional data e.g:
+Turn it on if you want to parse description and replace it with the actual card description while stripping off any know additional data e.g:

 ``WIRSTRÖMS PU/14-12-31`` -> ``WIRSTRÖMS PU``